zbh888/free5gc-compose/README.md

 # free5GC compose

+## From Bohan:

-The base file is included in this repo.
+The base file (free5gc) is included in this repo.

-To compile after changing the base file, one can simply call `./compile.sh` Then running the testbed only requires `./run.sh` and the logs will be saved.
+To compile after changing the base file, one can simply call `./compile.sh`

+Then running the testbed only requires `./run.sh` and the logs will be saved.

+## ENV Setup:

+python: (As we use python interface to act as UDM to deploy contract, transactions, some lib is required in python)

+`pip install web3`

+`pip install eth-account`

+golang: You don't need to worry about this, the required module is included in this repo.

+## From free5GC team

 This repository is a docker compose version of [free5GC](https://github.com/free5gc/free5gc) for stage 3.
 It's inspired by [free5gc-docker-compose](https://github.com/calee0219/free5gc-docker-compose) and also reference to [docker-free5gc](https://github.com/abousselmi/docker-free5gc).